 Jobseeker’s allowance might be a great way to make ends meet while you’re looking for a summer job – until you realize that a full-time student is not entitled to the support allowance, that is.
 But here’s the thing:

 There are some exceptions to the rule – and a few other ways you could get some cash until you land a summer job.
+There are some great platforms in addition to Service Club such as Jooble which is useful if you are a student looking to find a job

 To find out how to claim income-related benefits as full-time students, continue scrolling!